-There is no single agreed-upon definition for an ACO; models are evolving, and even Medicare is contemplating a few variants.
+There is no single agreed-upon definition for an ACO; models are evolving, and even Medicare has introduced variants. (i.e. Pioneers, Medicare Shared Savings Programs.)
 But, basically, an ACO is an organization that links (physically or virtually) physicians, hospitals and other providers, and provides more coordinated and integrated care.
 An ACO is supposed to emphasize primary care, use evidence-based medicine, electronic medical records and a team approach that promotes better communication between health care providers, and between the providers and the patient.
-The organization is, as the name states, supposed to be accountable for the cost and the quality of care - and the quality criteria are supposed to be measurable and transparent.
+The organization is, as the name states, supposed to be accountable for the cost and the quality of care - and the quality criteria must be measurable and transparent.

-In the Medicare version that has been outlined in draft form, an ACO that saves money (compared to what "normal" non-ACO care for a similar patient population would have cost) gets to split the savings with Medicare.
+In Medicare, an ACO that saves money (compared to what "normal" non-ACO care for a similar patient population would have cost) gets to split the savings with Medicare.
 But other ACOs may get a capitated (per patient) or global payment from a private insurer, or perhaps from a large employer contracting with the ACO to care for the workers and dependents.
 A variety of financial arrangements can exist between the hospitals and the doctors (staff, or various kinds of contractual arrangements).
+Interestingly, the initial expectation was the hospitals would form most of the ACOs but in fact many are led by physician groups.

 ACOs do have some traits in common with the HMOs of the 1990s in the sense that they are supposed to "manage" care.
 But there are important differences - notably the emphasis on quality and outcomes, not just shaving costs.
-In addition, in the proposed Medicare model, patients would be free to choose their own doctor, see specialists without a "gatekeeper" referral, or go outside the ACO network altogether.
+In Medicare, Quality measurement pertains to Caregiver Experience, Care Coordination/Patient Safety, Preventive Health, and At-Risk Population.
+In addition, in the current,early Medicare models, patients are free to choose their own doctor, see specialists without a "gatekeeper" referral, or go outside the ACO network altogether.

 Actuarial value is a confusing term, but a deceptively simple idea.
 Think of it as the amount of the health expenses that the insurer would pay – that's the actuarial value.
 (The policy-holder or beneficiary would pay the rest through deductibles, copays, etc.) The term applies to covered benefits – not to health services that aren't part of the health plan.
 And it doesn't guarantee that the health plan would pay that proportion of costs of every individual; the concept applies to a covered population.
 In the health exchanges in 2014, the different plans – "Gold," "Silver" etc. – would cover the same essential benefits but have different actuarial values.